kahunacohen/trackit/README.md

 ## Getting started
 1. [Download](https://github.com/kahunacohen/trackit/releases/) the correct version of trackit for your operating system
 1. Put the `trackit` executable in your path.
-1. By default, the data directory will be at `~/trackit-data`, but you can change that with the `--data-path` flag to `trackit init`.
+1. The data directory (from which it imports CSV files from) is at `~/trackit-data`, but you can change that with the `--data-path` flag to
+   `trackit init`.
 1. Add date directories and CSV files.
 For example, create directory `~/trackit-data/2024-10` and download a month's transaction CSV file from your bank account for that month to that directory.
 Rename the CSV file after the name of your account (e.g. `bank_of_america.csv`).
 You should now have a file at: `~/trackit-data/2024-10/bank_of_america.csv`.
 Put other accounts' transaction CSV files for that month